 3. In 1964 the International Passenger Survey was established and, in 1991, a more sophisticated measurement of immigration called the Long Term International Passenger Migration estimate was put in place.
 These allowed migration to and from the UK to be monitored on an annual basis.

 7. The Middle Ages saw very small migrations; one of these was of Jewish people, who were later expelled from England in 1290.
 Quite sizable numbers of Flemings also came at this time.
 England’s rise as a trading power in the sixteenth century was arguably the start of contemporary migration to Britain.
-However, this did not result in large scale migration as we know it today; in 1610 it was estimated that only 10,000 of London’s 300,000 people were born abroad.
+However, this did not result in large-scale migration as we know it today; in 1610 it was estimated that only 10,000 of London’s 300,000 people were born abroad.

-9. By 1734, it was estimated that there were around 6,000 Jewish people living in England and in 1800 around 15,000-20,000.
+8. Over the next couple of centuries, small numbers of Europeans, Africans and Asians came to Britain.
+For example, it is estimated that there were about 10,000-20,000 Africans living in Britain in the eighteenth century, with some outlying estimates of 30,000.
+Jews returned to Britain under the Protectorate (1653–1659), when England and Wales, Ireland, Scotland, and the English overseas possessions were governed by a Lord Protector as a republic.
+By 1734, it was estimated that there were around 6,000 Jewish people living in England and in 1800 around 15,000-20,000.
 This population was joined by other migrations over time.
-At the end of the 19th and the beginning of the 20th century a larger wave, around 100,000, came from Tsarist Russia and Eastern Europe.
-Another wave from Nazi Germany came in the 1930s - with perhaps as many as 100,000 arriving.
+At the end of the 19th century a larger wave came from Tsarist Russia and Eastern Europe.
+Another wave from Nazi Germany came in the 1930s - with perhaps as many as 100,000 coming.

-10. It is estimated that by 1700, about 50,000 Huguenots (French Protestants) had settled in England making up as much as 1% of England’s total population in 1700.
+9. It is estimated that by 1700, about 50,000 Huguenots (French Protestants) had settled in England making up as much as 1% of England’s total population in 1700.
 The eighteenth century also saw German refugees known as ‘Poor Palatines’ arrive in Britain, with perhaps as many as 13,000 arriving.

-11. By the 1901 Census there were 82,844 Eastern Europeans living in Britain.
+10. By the 1901 Census there were 82,844 Eastern Europeans living in Britain.
 Small numbers of people came from Asia to Britain - there were perhaps a few hundred at the start of the 20th Century.
-The 1901 census also showed that there were just 387 Chinese nationals in Britain.
+The 1901 census showed that there were just 387 Chinese nationals in Britain.
 There was also some movement to and from Britain’s colonial Empire.
 Many of those that came to live in Britain were the decedandnts of British settlers to Australia, New Zealand, Canada and South Africa.
 In the eighty years between 1851 and 1931, the population born abroad increased by only about one million.

-12. After the Second World War, the pace of immigration increased considerably.
+11. After the Second World War, the pace of immigration increased considerably.
 For example, thousands of Poles, many of whom had fought for Britain in the Second World War, were offered British citizenship in 1947.
 The 1951 census recorded 162,339 Poles living in Britain.
 Britain also introduced a guest workers scheme after the war that enabled quite large numbers of other Eastern Europeans to come to Britain.

-16. In the late 1990s the pace and scale of migration increased to a level without historical precedent.
-Indeed, between 2001 and 2011 the foreign born population increased dramatically from 4.6 million to 7.5 million.
-Part of the reason for this huge upturn in migration is that, under the Labour Government of 1997-2010, immigration controls were relaxed.
-Over that period, net foreign migration was 3.6 million.
+14. In the late 1990s the pace and scale of migration increased to a level without historical precedent.
+Indeed, between 2001 and 2018 the foreign-born population doubled from 4.6 million to more than nine million.
+Part of the reason for this huge upturn in migration is that under the Labour Government of 1997-2010 immigration controls were relaxed.
+Over that period, net foreign migration totalled 3.6 million.
 This was the result of deliberate policy changes rather than changing patterns of migration or globalisation.
 The massive increase in the level of migration after 1997 is totally unprecedented in the country’s history, dwarfing the scale of anything that went before.